Cooper Town Diner

 How does Cooper Town Diner compare to other restaurants in Manhattan?

-Cooper Town Diner most recently scored 25 out of 100, which is lower than the Manhattan average of 77.
+Cooper Town Diner most recently scored 82 out of 100, which is higher than the Manhattan average of 77.

 Has Cooper Town Diner's inspection record improved over time?

-No. Recent inspections at Cooper Town Diner have averaged around 12 violations per visit, up from roughly two earlier in the record.
+Yes.
+Recent inspections at Cooper Town Diner have averaged around two violations per visit, down from roughly eight earlier in the record.

 How often is Cooper Town Diner inspected?

-Based on the inspection history on file, Cooper Town Diner is inspected roughly once per year on average.
+Based on the inspection history on file, Cooper Town Diner is inspected around two times per year on average.